elastic/integrations/packages/cloud_defend/docs/README.md

 ```
  - name:
-    activity: [createExecutable]
+    operation: [createExecutable]
     orchestratorResourceLabel: [environment:*, owner:drohan ]
 ```

 orchestratorResourceName: A list of resource names that the selector will match on.
 TBD.

-orchestratorType: A list defining which orchestrator engine type the policy and activity should match on.  `kubernetes` is the only supported orchestratorType at this time.
+orchestratorType: A list defining which orchestrator engine type the policy and operation should match on.  `kubernetes` is the only supported orchestratorType at this time.

 #### Responses
 Responses instruct the system on what `actions` to take when system operations match `selectors`.